-Hear From Families, Students and Staff
+Hear From Families, Students, and Staff

 If you would like to share your experience with us and the UMA community, send us a message and we’ll post it here!

 We moved our sixth-grade son to UMA mid-year.
 He was surviving OK where he was, but with no physical activity during the day, and 35 kids in a class with one teacher, that’s all he was doing – surviving.
-He showed little interest in what was happening around him, and was just trying to keep his head down and avoid notice.
+He showed little interest in what was happening around him and was just trying to keep his head down and avoid notice.
 We decided to give UMA a try.
 Within a couple of weeks, the number of words our son was saying in a day increased dramatically.
 He has been talking about projects he is working on in school – something he has never done before.
 He asks us more questions and is more conversational in general – there is a lightness to his daily existence that was not there before he started at UMA.
-We cannot thank the teachers and staff enough creating an environment that is drawing our son our of his shell.
+We cannot thank the teachers and staff enough for creating an environment that is drawing our son out of his shell.